CHAPTER HOUSE SINGERS

 Hymns – unless otherwise stated, first and last verses are sung in unison, others in harmony.
-St Mary’s uses the New English Hymnal (NEH) and copies of the Full Music Edition can usually be found in the choir stalls, but bring your own if you have one.
-Please ensure that the Cathedral Choir’s hymn books are not marked in any way – these and any other music kept in the stalls must be replaced where found.
+St Mary’s uses the New English Hymnal (NEH) and copies of the Full Music Edition will be found in the choir stalls (bring your own if you have one), and sheet copies of the hymns should be available on the day.
+Please ensure that the Cathedral Choir’s hymn books are not marked in any way.
+These and any other music kept in the stalls must be replaced where found.

-- Water-bottles are not to be used during the services, but discreet sucking of pastilles or lozenges is quite acceptable.
+- Water-bottles are not to be used during the services, but discreet sucking of pastilles or lozenges is quite acceptable!

 - Stands and Sits will be given by the conductor, so watch carefully to ensure consistent timing.
 It may be only a small point, but the whole choir standing/sitting simultaneously creates a good impression.

-MORNING SERVICE – SUNG EUCHARIST
+MORNING SERVICE – SUNG EUCHARIST AT 10.30am.

 Rehearsal: 9.30am in choir stalls ready for prompt start.

-- After the Vestry prayer, follow the Crucifer and Acolytes on the long route down the North Aisle to the West Door and then up the Nave, dividing left and right round the Nave Altar, up to the top end of the choir stalls and then back down through the choir stalls towards the Nave.
-Turn round (inwards) to face the High Altar, bow all together (take cue from Crucifer) and turn back ready for the First hymn (“Introit”).
+Service: at 10.25am form up for procession in the North Aisle by the organ.
+Please observe silence.
+After the Vestry prayer, follow the Crucifer (and Acolytes if present), singing the first hymn (Introit) while processing.
+Follow the long route down the North Aisle to the West Door and then up the Nave, dividing left and right round the Nave Altar, up to the top end of the choir stalls.
+Bow in pairs on reaching the organ console and progress back down through the choir stalls towards the Nave.
+Face the conductor while singing the rest of the hymn.

-- Sit for reading.
+Sit for Old Testament reading.

-- Sit/kneel for Intercessions.
+Sit/kneel for Intercessions.

-- Stand for Peace greeting and Offertory Hymn, prayers, Sanctus and Benedictus.
+Stand for Peace greeting and Offertory Hymn, prayers, Sanctus and Benedictus.

-- Sit/kneel for prayers.
+Sit/kneel for prayers.

-AFTERNOON SERVICE – CHORAL EVENSONG
+AFTERNOON SERVICE – CHORAL EVENSONG 3.30pm.

 Rehearsal: 2pm in choir stalls, ready for prompt start.

-- Remain standing for Introit followed by Opening prayers, First Responses (“Preces”), Office Hymn and Psalm(s)
+Remain standing for Introit followed by Opening prayers, First Responses (Preces), Office Hymn and Psalm(s)

-- Sit for first reading.
+Sit for first reading.

-- Stand for Magnificat.
+Stand for Magnificat.

-- Sit for second reading.
+Sit for second reading.

-- Stand for Nunc Dimittis and then turn to face High Altar for Apostles’ Creed (said).
+Stand for Nunc Dimittis and then turn to face High Altar for Apostles’ Creed (said).